evandisoft/RedOnion/ScriptingReadme.md

 This will allow you to make your autorun scripts do different things depending on which scene you are in.

+## Multithreading
+Both engines allow you to [run multiple programs at a time](MunOS/Multithreading.md).
+And in version 0.5.0, the LiveRepl is no longer disabled when you run a script.

 ## Intellisense
 Both languages provide intellisense.
 It is very useful and fun to use.